Journalists: call 07936 906480

 Meet the private renters who are fighting back against price hikes, unhealthy homes and revenge evictions

-Europeans enjoy more rights and stabler rents than people in the UK, who suffer from the uniquely British phenomenon of amateur landlords
+Europeans enjoy more rights and more stable rents than people in the UK, who suffer from the uniquely British phenomenon of amateur landlords

 We went to Zemos98 in Seville, where we discussed the London renting scene with campaigners from all over Europe